Simple, healthy and delicious tuna salad seasoned with dill and green onion. This easy lunchtime solution is flavorful but not loaded with mayo.

 - Empty the tuna and juice into a small mixing bowl.
 Break up the tuna with a fork until it is fluffy.

-- Add onion, dill, mayo, and pepper.
+- Add onion, dill, yogurt, and pepper.
 Taste and add salt if desired.

 - This can be eaten right away or saved for up to a week in the refrigerator.